matestack/matestack-ui-core/docs/components/collection.md

 - paginate the displayed instances without full page reload
 - order the displayed instances without full page reload

-The `collection` component should be as flexible as possible while still reducing the complexity of implementing all classic collection features by hand
+The `collection` component should be as flexible as possible while still reducing the complexity of implementing all classic collection features by hand.

 ## Prerequisites

-We use a ActiveRecord Model in the following examples.
+We use an ActiveRecord Model in the following examples.
 This Model has two columns: `id` and `title`.

 ## Examples